-Qualities being Points Possible Assessed 100-90% 90%-80% 80%-70% 70%-60% 60%-0% Superior Very Good Good Needs Work Poor Quality Post addresses all parts of the question thoroughly and accurately.
-Post identifies, defines, and provides relevant examples of key concepts and theoretical perspectives.
-Post is well organized, professional in tone, and reflects the student's knowledge of Health, Medicine, & Society.
-Post meets all of the criteria; is excellent in every way.
+Qualit ies being Points Possible Asses 100-90% 90%-80% 80%-70% 70%-60% 60%-0% Superior Very Good Good Needs Work Poor Quality 1.
+Post addresses all parts of the question thoroughly and accurately.
+2. Post identifies, defines, and provides relevant examples of key concepts and theoretical perspectives.
+Post meets, all of the criteria; is excellent in every way.
 3-4 of criteria met 2-3 of criteria met.
 1-2 of criteria met.
 Few, if any criteria met or no submission.
+3. Post is well organized, professional in tone, and reflects the student's knowledge of Health,